dagronf/DSFToolbar/README.md

 ### Customization

-A toolbar can me marked as customisable by settings `allowsUserCustomization: true` in the constructor of the toolbar.
+A toolbar can be marked as customisable by settings `allowsUserCustomization: true` in the constructor of the toolbar.

 ## Items